Dr. S. David Bernstein

 Dr. Bernstein has spoken before the Connecticut Senate to provide information and guidance to legislators regarding school safety and student threat assessments.

-In 2014 Dr. Bernstein was one of three recipients honored to receive the Connecticut Psychological Association’s President’s Award.
+In 2014 Dr. Bernstein was one of three honorees to receive the Connecticut Psychological Association’s President’s Award.
 He was named the 2012, 2013 and 2014 Best Medical /Psychological Consultant in Connecticut by the Connecticut Law Tribune.
-He is the former President (2012 to 2014) of the Connecticut Psychological Association’s Forensic Division, and on the board of The Northeast Chapter of ATAP.
+He is the former President (2012 to 2014) of the Connecticut Psychological Association’s Forensic Division, on the board of The Northeast Chapter of ATAP, and is on the editorial board for the International Journal of Forensic Science and Pathology.